tawasta/account-invoicing/account_invoice_stock_picking/README.rst

 Configuration
 =============
-If you want the pickings to be shown on invoice print, go to Accounting settings and enable "Show pickings on invoice print"
+If you want the pickings to be shown on invoice print, go to Accounting settings and enable "Show pickings on invoice print".

 Usage
 =====